August 23-25, 2008

 Permit Info:

 A wilderness permit is required for overnight trips.
-There is no quota for the trailhead.
-You can get a wilderness permit at any of the Inyo Forest Service Stations (nearest is Mono Lake Visitor Center) or at the Tuolumne Meadow Ranger station.
-Some web pages seem to indicate there is a quota for this trail... that is incorrect.
-Also, the Inyo Forest folks don't always remember than Tuolumne Meadows is issuing permits.
+There is no quota for the trailhead, though parties are limited to 14 people.
+It is possible can get a wilderness permit at any of the Inyo Forest Service Stations (nearest is Mono Lake Visitor Center) or at the Tuolumne Meadow Ranger station (my choice).
+The Inyo Forest folks don't always remember than Tuolumne Meadows is issuing permits.
 This is a location that doesn't permit open wood fires but stoves are permitted.
-Earlier this year I was told that a fire permit for stoves are not required for this trip.
-I will verify that this is still true.
-If a fire permit is required, we will pick it up at the Tuolumne Meadows Ranger Station.

 Conditions we Expected:

-August days should be in the upper upper 60-70s F, with the nights likely getting down into the mid 40s F. There can be brief shower in the afternoon.
+Early Sept days should be in the 60-70s F, with the nights likely getting down into the 30-40s F. It's somewhat common to have a brief shower in the afternoon, but it's unusual to get an extended rain storm.
 The weather can be variable.
-So I would be prepared for the days into the low 80s, the nights to get down to the upper 30s.
-Mosquitoes can be fierce, but thanks to a dry winter, the mosquitoes should be only a minor irritation for this trip.
-You can see the weather predictions for Longterm Yosemite Valley Weather Prediction, keeping in mind that temperature drops between 3-5 degrees for every 1000 ft of elevation.
-Expect our temperatures to be approx 15F degrees cooler than the valley prediction, maybe 6F degrees cooler than the predictions for 8K ft.
-You can see what the conditions have been recently by looking at Tuolumne Meadows Conditions.
+So I would be prepared for the days into the low 80s, the nights to get down to the lower 30s, and rain, just in case.
+Mosquitoes can be fierce, but thanks to a drier than normal season,, the mosquitoes should be only a minor irritation for this trip.
+You can see the weather predictions for Saddlebag Lake / 20 Lakes Basin Weather Prediction.
+Keep in mind that temperature drops between 3-5 degrees for every 1000 ft of elevation.
+Expect our temperatures to be approx 25F degrees cooler than the the bay area.
+You can see what the conditions have been recently by looking at Tuolumne Meadows Conditions which tends to be just slightly warmer than Saddlebag Lake.

 Sunday: